apache/spark/docs/sql-migration-guide.md

   - In Spark 3.1, `from_unixtime`, `unix_timestamp`,`to_unix_timestamp`, `to_timestamp` and `to_date` will fail if the specified datetime pattern is invalid.
 In Spark 3.0 or earlier, they result `NULL`.

   - In Spark 3.1, casting numeric to timestamp will be forbidden by default.
 It's strongly recommended to use dedicated functions: TIMESTAMP_SECONDS, TIMESTAMP_MILLIS and TIMESTAMP_MICROS.
 Or you can set `spark.sql.legacy.allowCastNumericToTimestamp` to true to work around it.
 See more details in SPARK-31710.

+  - In Spark 3.1, we can use regexp function, it is the alias of rlike funtion, which functions the same with rike funtion.

 ## Upgrading from Spark SQL 3.0 to 3.0.1